dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribution/portal.md

 ### Local build

-In case You have to create a local static build of the portal website (for various reasons), you can do so by:
+In case you have to create a local static build of the portal website (for various reasons), you can do so by:

 ```bash
 # In the `dnb-design-system-portal` directory, run: